TheAbysmalKraken/NatakAPI/README.md

-# CatanAPI
+# NatakAPI

-This project aims to provide a web API that handles the majority of game logic required to play **Settlers of Catan**.
+This project aims to provide a web API that handles the majority of game logic required to play **Settlers of Natak**.

-For more information check out the [wiki](https://github.com/TheAbysmalKraken/CatanAPI/wiki)
+For more information check out the [wiki](https://github.com/TheAbysmalKraken/NatakAPI/wiki)